-- 1. Push on/off selector button in and radio/tape selector button out. - 2.
-Insert the 8 track cartridge into the tape slot (dial scale will open inward); insert cartridge open end first, label side up, until it is firmly seated in mechanism. - 3.
-Adjust volume control to desired lisening level. - Adjust tone control for desired bass or treble response.
-Adjust balance control for desired sound level between speakers.
+- 1. Switch power on at SELECT-VOL control. - 2.
+Turn tape player on by inserting the 8 track cartridge into the tape slot; insert cartridge open end first, label side up, until it is firmly seated in mechanism. - 3.
+Adjust VOLUME, TONE, FADER and BALANCE controls. - 4.
+Change programs as desired by pushing SELECT-VOL control.

-- 5. To change programs, push the manual program selector.
 Each time the selector is pushed and released, the next program will play.
-Programs will play in succession (change automatically), and continuously, if manual selector is not pushed.
-The tape program indicator lights will light indicating which program is being played. - 6.
-To turn tape player off, remove cartridge from tape slot, push the on/off selector off (button out).
+Programs will play in succession (change automatically), and continuously, if manual SELECT is not pushed.
+The tape program indicator lights will light, indicating which program is being played.

+5. To switch tape player off and radio on, pull cartridge out approximately one inch from its seated position or remove it entirely.
 Never leave a cartridge in the tape slot when player is not in use.

 Store tapes in a cool area with open end down.
 Protect tapes from dust and direct sunlight.